Masmiseim36/nxpSDK/boards/evkbmimxrt1060/driver_examples/lpspi/interrupt_b2b/master/readme.txt

  30 31 32 33 34 35 36 37 38 39 3A 3B 3C 3D 3E 3F
 End of master example!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note: Please ensure not to insert any SD CARD device on two boards